Texas Jack Omohundro: Cowboy, hunting, and scouting career

 Later in 1874, Texas Jack guided the Earl of Dunraven though Yellowstone and Geyserland.

-In 1876, Texas Jack led Sir John Rea Reid and his party on a hunt around the Bighorn Mountains and Sweetwater country.
+In 1876, Texas Jack led Sir John Rae Reid and his party on a hunt around the Bighorn Mountains and Sweetwater country.

 Acting

 In December 1872, Omohundro and Cody debuted the first Wild West show, Scouts of the Prairie, in Chicago written and produced by Ned Buntline.
-Texas Jack's performance was well-received by critics and featured the first rope act performed on the American stage.
+Texas Jack's performance was well received by critics and featured the first rope act performed on the American stage.
 The show starred Giuseppina Morlacchi, a dancer and actress from Milan, Italy, who was performing in the theater circuit with her Morlacchi Ballet Troupe when she was invited to join Scouts of the Prairie with the group.
 She and Texas Jack fell in love and were married on August 31, 1873, at St. Mary's Catholic Church in Rochester, New York.

 In 1873, Buntline left, and Wild Bill Hickok joined the group to headline in a new play called Scouts of the Plains.
 Hickok did not enjoy acting, often hiding behind scenery, and in one show, he shot the spotlight when it focused on him.
 He was released from the group after a few months.